As usual, I learned a

 Illinois everbearing mulberry leaves side

-, the speed with which our silkworms moved onto the
+by side, the speed with which our silkworms moved onto the

 former suggests that they liked them at least as well as the